Krishnan Guru-Murthy

 Krishnan Guru-Murthy (born 5 April 1970) is a British journalist.
 He is the lead presenter of Channel 4 News.
 He also presents Unreported World, a foreign-affairs documentary series.

 Early life

-Guru-Murthy's father, an Indian consultant radiologist, worked in Blackburn and Burnley.
-The family lived in Liverpool, then moved to a "gothic folly" in a village outside Burnley.
-Guru-Murthy attended the then-private Queen Elizabeth's Grammar School in Blackburn, before studying Philosophy, Politics and Economics at Hertford College, Oxford.
-His sister is BBC News journalist Geeta Guru-Murthy.
-His brother Ravi Gurumurthy was formerly Chief Innovation Officer of the International Rescue Committee and is currently Chief Executive of Nesta.
+Guru-Murthy was born in Liverpool to Indian parents.
+The family moved to a "gothic folly" in West Bradford, a village in Lancashire's Ribble Valley, where Guru-Murthy grew up.
+His father worked as a radiologist in Blackburn and Burnley.

+Guru-Murthy attended the then-private Queen Elizabeth's Grammar School, Blackburn.
+He went on to graduate with a degree in philosophy, politics and economics from Hertford College, Oxford.
+He is one of three children in the family, with an older sister, and a younger brother.

 Career

 Guru-Murthy's career began in 1988 with the BBC's DEF II discussion programme Open to Question and the youth current-affairs programme Reportage.
 While at Oxford University he presented BBC2's Asian current-affairs programmes East and Network East.
 He presented and reported for children's news programme Newsround from 1991 to 1994.
 He worked as a producer and reporter for Newsnight for three years, and was one of the launch presenters for BBC News 24 in 1997.